-9.2 Election or re-election of the independent representative ethos | ethos | 47
+9.2 Election or re-election of the independent representative

 - a.
 Insufficient information is provided concerning the nominee. - b.
 The nominee does not have a good reputation or his activities and attitude are not irreproachable. - c.
 The nominee's independence is not guaranteed.